aschmidt99/aschmidt99.github.io/README.md

 programming (in C or Max/MSP), or some interesting interaction between mechanism and software.
 Given the flexible nature of the workshop, participants are recommended to bring a laptop with either the Arduino IDE or Max/MSP to program the LTDM kit.
 However, there are several alternative ways to engage in the workshop.
-- Work in Arduino IDE to program the LTDM Kit’s UI (Fig. 4) and signal processing
+- Work in Arduino IDE to program the LTDM Kit’s UI and signal processing
 - Use our supplied starter Max/MSP patch to control the kit
 - explore various resonant mechanisms with LTDM presets
 - build a new instrument with the LTDM presets